pkielblock/discover-rocketseat/README.md

 ## Discover

-* Repository for studies from the Discover from Rocketseat.
+* Repository for studies from the Discover at Rocketseat.